braden77/Credit-Card-Customers-Segmentation/README.md

 * [Source:Kaggle Credit Card Dataset](https://www.kaggle.com/arjunbhasin2013/ccdata)
 * The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months
-* The file is at a customer level with 18 behavioral variables.
+* The data is at a customer level with 18 behavioral variables.

 ## Procedures